Did you know? Applying to college means applying to colleges, plural.

 Big or small, two-year or four-year, country or city, no matter what types of colleges you put on your list, make sure it’s made up of a combination of schools that, based on your academic profile (GPA and test scores), you’re likely to get into and others that are more of a stretch.

-We recommend you create your list this way:
+We recommend you create your College List this way:

 - Include 2 “foundation” schools